 Muñoz is the author of a novel, “What You See in the Dark,” and the short-story collections “Zigzagger” and “The Faith Healer of Olive Avenue,” which was shortlisted for the Frank O’Connor International Short Story Award.
 His most recent collection, “The Consequences,” was a finalist for the Aspen Words Literary Prize and longlisted for the Story Prize.

-A recipient of fellowships from the National Endowment for the Arts and the New York Foundation for the Arts, he has been recognized with a Whiting Writer’s Award, three O. Henry Awards, and two selections in Best American Short Stories, and was awarded the 2023 Joyce Carol Oates Prize.
+A recipient of a MacArthur Genius Grant along with fellowships from the National Endowment for the Arts and the New York Foundation for the Arts, he has been recognized with a Whiting Writer’s Award, three O. Henry Awards, and two selections in Best American Short Stories, and was awarded the 2023 Joyce Carol Oates Prize.
 His work has appeared in places like The New York Times, American Short Fiction, Electric Literature and ZYZZYVA.

-A native of Dinuba, California, and a first-generation college student, Manuel graduated from Harvard University and received his M.F.A. in creative writing at Cornell University.
+A native of Dinuba, California, and a first-generation college student, Muñoz graduated from Harvard University and received his M.F.A. in creative writing at Cornell University.
 He currently lives and works in Tucson, Arizona.